SoftInstigate/restheart-website/learn/articles.md

 * [**RESTHeart, the REST API Server for MongoDB**](https://medium.com/softinstigate-team/restheart-the-rest-api-server-for-mongodb-4d84ca3376bc): **RESTHeart** leverages **MongoDB**’s document-oriented nature, creating an automatic mapping between MongoDB’s internal storage of data and a graph of externally accessible HTTP resources, implementing a model of interaction compliant with an HATEOAS (Hypermedia as the Engine of Application State) representation, where the state of a client process is entirely driven by HTTP verbs like GET, POST, PUT, PATCH, DELETE, etc.

+* [**RESTHeart Performances**](/learn/performances): **RESTHeart** has been designed and developed with lightness and performances as fundamental parameters.
+On this regards, also thanks to its caching capabilities, RESTHeart often overcomes the results that can be achieved accessing MongoDB directly via its Java driver.
+This article includes the performance test results gathered by the SoftInstigate’s development team.

 ## From the Community

 *  [**Building Instant RESTFul API's with MongoDB and RESTHeart**](https://www.compose.com/articles/building-instant-restful-apis-with-mongodb-and-restheart/):When you need to turn your Mongo database into a RESTFul API, RESTHeart can get you up-and-running quickly.
 In this article, we'll explore using RESTHeart to expose a RESTFUL API directly from a Mongo database on Compose.